fdel15/whiteboardingWednesdays/README.md

 * Students are divided into 2 to 3 groups and assigned one of the prep-work problems
 * Each student solves the problem (without being able to reference their notes from the prep-work)
-* One student from each group is randomly chosen to solve it on the whiteboard (using [Greg’s technique](https://github.com/fdel15/whiteboardingWednesdays/blob/master/algorithm_system.md))
+* One student from each group is randomly chosen to solve it on the whiteboard (using [Greg’s system to solve algorithms](https://github.com/fdel15/whiteboardingWednesdays/blob/master/algorithm_system.md))

 ```
 WHY WE DO THIS